simonbreton/Capstone-project/README.md

 Data from raw table are selected to fit a common schema in a production environement.
 Geopoint data and locationID are transformed to bourough to fit common language.

+## Update data set

+Data can be upated as soon as new data are available.
+However data are made available usually over a month or 6 months period, which mean that daily data should be ingested backfilled.
+And again here is using the Socrate API it is best to chose daily backfill update to ensure consistency, reliabibly and respect the Airflow concepts and phylisophy.

+## Accessing Data set

 ## How to
 ---